 The last tab on the CCGI Extract page includes requirements and reminders to ensure a successful upload to CCGI:

 - A College Board (CEEB)/ATP code must be assigned to any school that will be included in the extract files.
 In addition all high schools should have a College Board (CEEB/ATP) code to populate the ATP code field in the Course Grade extract.
 If middle or elementary schools are going to be extracted they can have a College Board code of '111111'.

-- Parental Authorization MUST be received and flagged in a field in STU or SUP tables prior to generating the CCGI extract in order for students to have any transcript or testing data loaded to their CalColleges.edu portfolio.
+- Parental Authorization MUST be received and flagged in a field in STU, SUP or the AUT tables prior to generating the CCGI extract in order for students to have any transcript or testing data loaded to their CalColleges.edu portfolio.
+The following areas can be used to flag Parental Consent:

 - State Standard 3-character race codes must be used.